Ivodent Academy: History

 Since 2009, by Decision of the Council of Ministers, it was licensed as an institution of Higher Education in the Republic of Albania under the name of Private Professional College "Ivoclar Vivadent & Partners" and offered a three-year study program, Bachelor in "Higher Dental Technique".
 The College and its study program were accredited by the Public Agency for Accreditation of Higher Education in 2013.
 In 2016 the College was reorganized into the IVODENT Academy and approved the Statute by the Ministry of Education and Sports in December 2016.

 Based on the ongoing analysis related to the needs that exist today for dental laboratory professionals as well as due to the history and connections that the institution has for years with dentists and dental professionals, it was considered necessary and an immediate market needs to provide a study program in dental techniques, for candidates who do not meet the conditions for admission to undergraduate studies.
 The two-year professional program fits well to create specialists in the basic techniques used today in the dental laboratory.
 Thus, in 2020, was opened the 2-year professional program in "Dental Technique" In the vision of the Ivodent Academy (AI) has been and remains in addition to the successful implementation and continuous quality improvement of existing study programs, Bachelor in "Higher Dental Technique" and professional program in "Dental Technique", the opening of a new second cycle study program in accordance with the developments of the dental technician profession and the demands and needs of the market in our country and beyond.
 Exactly this vision of institutional development of Ivodent Academy, serves the opening of the new Professional Master study program in "Digital Dental Techniques" that creates the opportunity for educational, scientific, and professional development of dental technicians and fulfills an obvious shortage of specialists who recognize these techniques.
 This program is based on the experience of the most developed countries in the field of dental techniques.
 This experience makes possible the formation of contemporary knowledge in the profession of dental technician.
 This program was opened in 2021.

 Currently, IVODENT Academy offers three study programs, one Bachelor in "Higher Dental Technique", one 2 years professional program in "Dental techniques" and one Professional Master's Program in "Digital Dental Technique".
-The institution plans to expand academic opportunities through the opening of new study programs in the first, second and third cycle.
-We aim to offer our students, and not only, the opportunity to further train through a master of science and doctorate.
 The Academy plans to be able to offer scientific masters and doctorates in the field of dental health in the future.